rohanmad/rohanmad/README.md

 <h2 align="center">Hello there!
-My name is Rohan Madan 👋🤓</h2>
+My name is Rohan Madan 👋</h2>
-<p align="center">I'm currently a student pursuing my Bachelor of Technology in Electronics Engineering from IIT (BHU), Varanasi :student:.
+<p align="center">I'm currently a student pursuing my Bachelor of Science in Computer Science from the University of California, San Diego. :student:.
 I'm passionate about areas of machine learning like deep learning and reinforcement learning:man_technologist:.
 You can also find me interested in robotics :robot: and how we can use deep learning to automate these robots.
 I've started exploring the field of electronics as well ✨ and hope to contribute to that field as well.
 </p>

 <p align="center">When I'm not developing and coding, you can find me watching Netflix, Sports or listening to music.
 Playing football :soccer: was also on that list, but quarantine has removed that for now 😢.
 Memes are something that are appreciated very much 😂. </p>